MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/protect-sensitive-messages-and-documents-by-using-irm-in-office.md

 AD RMS and Azure RMS manage licensing and other server functions that work with IRM to provide rights management to client applications such as Office 2016.
 An RMS-enlightened client program, such as Office 2016, lets users create and view rights-protected content.

-To learn more about how RMS works and how to install and configure AD RMS or enable cloud-based Azure RMS, see the [Microsoft Rights Management Services home page](https://go.microsoft.com/fwlink/p/?LinkId=180006).

 ### Setting up the Rights Management on the client

 RMS client software is included in Windows Vista, Windows 7, Windows 8, Windows 8.1, and Windows 10.
 In order to enable the additional IRM functionality in Office by using the RMS sharing application, users can install it themselves or administrators can automatically deploy it for users.